-Tell publishers to stop selling predictable texts!
+Tell publishers to stop selling predictable texts for early literacy!

 I’ve had a look at their decodables, but haven’t bought any for our decodable books display, because (A) our budget is tight, (B) I’ve been fairly underwhelmed by the new decodables from mainstream publishers I have bought, and (C) the last time I checked, they were still selling predictable/repetitive texts.